-Alternative schools participating in the Dashboard Alternative School Status (DASS) program is limited.
+Alternative schools participating in the Dashboard Alternative School Status (DASS) program is limited to certain eligibility requirements.
 Schools are identified as "alternative" through one of two methods:

 Defined Alternative Schools

-The school has a school type identified in California Education Code (EC) Section 52052(g), which automatically qualifies them with an alternative status.
+The school has a school type identified in California Education Code (EC) Section 52052(d), which automatically qualifies them with an alternative status.
 These schools will be automatically placed into DASS.
-The school types identified in EC Section 52052(g) are:
+The school types identified in EC Section 52052(d) are:

-In addition, any district-operated special education schools that have at least 70 percent of the students enrolled in grades three through eight and grade eleven participating in the California Alternate Assessments (CAA) will also be automatically placed into the DASS program.
+In addition, any district-operated special education schools that have at least 70 percent of the students enrolled in grades three through eight and grade eleven participating in the California Alternate Assessments (CAA) will also be automatically placed into DASS.
 District-operated special education schools with less than 70 percent of students participating in the CAA must complete the DASS application process if they would like to be considered an alternative school in the new accountability system.
-If a school identified as “alternative” by EC Section 52052(g) would prefer to be held accountable under state indicators and standards developed for traditional (non-alternative) schools, please notify the CDE by submitting a DASS Withdrawal from Participation Form.

 Other Alternative Schools

 Other alternative schools are schools that serve high-risk students, but are not explicitly required to do so in the EC.
 These include: (1) alternative schools of choice and (2) charter schools that serve high-risk students.
 These schools must have an unduplicated count of at least 70 percent of the school's total enrollment (upon first entry to the school) comprised of high-risk student groups to be eligible for DASS.
 The high-risk groups include the following:

 - Expelled (EC Section 48925[b]) including situations in which enforcement of the expulsion order was suspended (EC Section 48917)